Ooonana/Guide-to-installing-android-on-kindle/README.md

 *will update the list in the future*

+# Watching YouTube
+There are two ways to watch youtube on kindle.
+1. Skytube app.
+ Instructions: Open the app. done!
+ pros: Simple
+ cons: very laggy and video plays in slomo so the vid is unwatchable.
+3. Download via skytube and play using vlc player
+ Instructions: Open Skytube and click three dot on the vid you want to watch.
+Press download.
+Open file explorer and go to movies folder. click on the file. done!
+ pros: Works just like an lcd screen, most watchable video play.
+ cons: need lots of steps and takes lot of effort to watch one vid...

 # Problem solveing guide
 1. Computer process interrupted it.
 Kindle boots but Android isnt booting.
 Only kindle os boots. (+Kindle os is 1018mb.
 But no android)
 ->Jailbreak your kindle normally by using winterbreak, etc. Follow installation step again.
 And try again.